Doctrine of separation

-The doctrine of separation, also known as the doctrine of non-fellowship, is a belief among some Protestant religious groups that the members of a church should be separate from "the world" and not have association with those who are "of the world".
-There are many scriptures in both the Old Testament and New Testament of the Bible that provide the basis for this doctrine.
-For example:
+The doctrine of separation, also known as the doctrine of non-fellowship, is a belief among some Protestant religious groups, such as the Exclusive Brethren, Independent Fundamental Baptists, and Bible Baptist churches, that the members of a church should be separate from "the world" and not have association with those who are "of the world".

+Biblical basis

+Multiple texts in both the Old Testament and New Testament of the Bible provide the basis for this doctrine.
+For example, in the KJV translation :